 What was the purpose of me asking you to do it?

 Exercise 3 - Flashcards

 Many of the descriptions on the cards could be applicants for GP training, GP trainees or even trainers themselves.

-- Turn the cards over one at a time, do not to look at them in advance
+- Turn the cards over one at a time, do not look at them in advance

-- Respond with the FIRST thing that comes into their head – share it with the group.
+- Respond with the FIRST thing that comes into your head – share with group.

 - Group to discuss and perhaps challenge each other; not get into cosy agreement

 - You don’t have to get through all the cards

 - 20 minutes, then we re-group and form another group.

 Asian man with a bushy black beard